-ii) What should my child expect from remote education provision at AGS?
+i) What should my child expect from remote education provision at AGS?

-The remote education for an entire cohort or bubble closure will start on the morning of the first full day of the closure period.
-For instance if we close the bubble at 1pm on Monday then our full provision will start at 9am on Tuesday morning.
+The remote education for an entire cohort or large group of students will start on the morning of the first full day of the closure period.
+For instance if we close the provision at 1pm on Monday then our full provision will start at 9am on Tuesday morning.